 Such design considerations are now recognized and quantified in design standards, such as the most commonly known LEED (Leadership in Energy and Environmental Design) certification.
 A gold LEED certification reduces its environmental impact, as compared to a conventional building, by an estimated 50%.
 A platinum certification reduces it by an estimated 70%.

 The future is now!
 According to the United States Green Building Council, since 2000, LEED projects have been successfully established in 135 countries, guiding the design, construction, operations and maintenance of more than 50,000 projects worldwide, comprising 9.3 billion square feet of commercial and institutional construction space, and more than 117,000 additional residential units.

 How we can help

 Are you considering a green home?
 Are you an architect designing a green building?
-Our Discover solar panel calculator and GO solar energy test drive can help you make better design decisions, by telling you how much solar energy is coming your way, the energy you can produce and the savings you can expect.
+Our Discover solar panel calculator can help you make better design decisions, by telling you how much solar energy is coming your way, the energy you can produce and the savings you can expect.
 We also provide a Buy or Lease Calculator and a list of highly-rated installers in your area.